Trans-Haryana Expressway: Narnaul–Alwar Expressway

+Hisar-Rewari Expressway

+Hisar-Rewari Expressway will intersect Trans-Haryana Expressway north of Mahendragarh.

 Regional Circular Expressway-2

-Regional Circular Expressway-3 (CRE3) will intersect with Trans-Haryana Expressway in two places, between Mahendragarh-Kanina and between Rajound-Assandh.
+Regional Circular Expressway-3 (CRE3) will intersect with Trans-Haryana Expressway in two places, between Mahendragarh-Kanina and between Jind–Uchana.

 History

 Construction

-The NHAI has divided the construction work of 227 km long Ambala–Narnaul Expressway into 8 packages.
-Package-1 is a Joint Venture (JV) of JiangXi Construction Engineering, Ceigall India and Shiv Build India; Package-4 is a JV of JiangXi Construction Engineering and Shiv Build India and Package-7 is a JV of Gawar Construction and Shivalaya Construction Company.
+The NHAI has divided the construction work of 227 km-long Ambala–Narnaul Expressway into 8 packages.
+Package-1 is a joint venture (JV) of JiangXi Construction Engineering, Ceigall India and Shiv Build India; Package-4 is a JV of JiangXi Construction Engineering and Shiv Build India and Package-7 is a JV of Gawar Construction and Shivalaya Construction Company.
 The list of contractors is as follows: